Open/closed Correspondence and Extended LG/CY Correspondence for Quintic Threefolds: Gauged Linear Sigma Models

 Let $\MF(\cX_\zeta, w_\zeta)$ be the dg-category of matrix factorizations of $w_\zeta$ for $\cX_\zeta$.
 There is a well-defined forgetful map

 sending a matrix factorization $(E=E_0\oplus E_1, \delta_E)$ to $[E_0]-[E_1]$.

 In \cite{AL23} we consider various versions of category of B-branes.
-We define the quasi-central charge of a B-brane in terms of suitable versions of $I$-function, Iritani's Gamma class, and Chern character of the K-theory class of the B-brane.
+We define the quasimap central charge of a B-brane in terms of suitable versions of $I$-function, Iritani's Gamma class, and Chern character of the K-theory class of the B-brane.
 In this paper we will consider the following two versions.